nextflow-io/training/docs/basic_training/tower.md

 #### Selecting a default compute environment

-If you have more than one **Compute Environment**, you can select which one will be used by default when launching a pipeline.
+If you have more than one **Compute Environment**, you can select which one will be used by default when launching a workflow.

 1. Navigate to your [compute environments](https://help.tower.nf/compute-envs/overview/).
 2. Choose your default environment by selecting the **Make primary** button.

 **Congratulations!**

-You are now ready to launch pipelines with your primary compute environment.
+You are now ready to launch workflows with your primary compute environment.

 #### Launchpad

-Launchpad makes it easy for any workspace user to launch a pre-configured pipeline.
+Launchpad makes it easy for any workspace user to launch a pre-configured workflow.

 ![Launchpad](img/overview_launch.png)

-A pipeline is a repository containing a Nextflow workflow, a compute environment and pipeline parameters.
+A workflow is a repository containing a Nextflow workflow, a compute environment and workflow parameters.

 #### Pipeline Parameters Form